ShaikhZayan/QR-CODE-API-MAKER/README.txt

-HELLO I'm The Developer Of This Code Made By Me : Shaikh Zayan Siddiqui You Can Make Any Type Of Qr Code By This Api Maker Enjoy <3
+HELLO I'm The Developer Of This Code Made By Me : Shaikh Zayan Siddiqui You Can Make Any Type Of Qr Code By This Api Maker.
+Enjoy <3

 Social Media.